OwenMastropietro/Asymptotic-Complexity-Analysis/README.md

 ```
 - ***Time Complexity:*** *Θ(n) --> Θ(2<sup>b</sup>)*
 - ***Asymptotic Complexity Scatter Plot:***
-    - *The scatter plot we have created to display the asymptotic complexities of our implementations of Euclid's algorithm using mathplotlib*
+    - *The scatter plot we have created to display the asymptotic complexity of our implementation of Euclid's algorithm using mathplotlib*
 ![scatterplot-gcd](images/scatterplot-gcd.png)

 **Implement an algorithm, that returns the k'th number in the fibonacci sequence**